mondo-project/mondo-hawk/README.md

 5. Close the `_hawk_runtime_example` project (it is an example project running Hawk in standalone mode) if you do not need it.
 6. Close the experimental `org.hawk.epsilon.queryaware` project if you do not need it.
 If you do, you'll need to import the `StaticAnalysis` projects within [epsilonlabs](https://github.com/epsilonlabs/epsilonlabs) and the [effectivemetamodel](https://github.com/wrwei/org.eclipse.epsilon.labs.effectivemetamodel) project.
 7. Download Neo4J 2.0.1 (see above link, or try these quick links: [Linux/Mac](http://info.neotechnology.com/download-thanks.html?edition=community&release=2.0.1&flavour=unix), [Windows 64 bits](http://info.neotechnology.com/download-thanks.html?edition=community&release=2.0.1&architecture=x64), [Windows 32 bits](http://info.neotechnology.com/download-thanks.html?edition=community&release=2.0.1&architecture=x32)), unpack the ZIP file and place all the `.jar` files in `lib` into `org.hawk.neo4j-v2.dependencies/2.0.1`.
 The libraries should appear within `Referenced Libraries`, and they should be marked to be reexported (Project menu > Properties > Java Build Path > Order and Export).
+8. Download the dependencies mentioned in `org.hawk.ifc/lib/README.txt`.
-8. Force a full rebuild with `Project > Clean... > Clean all projects` if you still have errors.
+9. Force a full rebuild with `Project > Clean... > Clean all projects` if you still have errors.
-9. To build the update site, run first `org.hawk.updatesite/Build Site.launch`, wait for the "PDE Export" background job to complete, refresh `org.hawk.updatesite` and then run `Publish Site.launch`.
+10. To build the update site, run first `org.hawk.updatesite/Build Site.launch`, wait for the "PDE Export" background job to complete, refresh `org.hawk.updatesite` and then run `Publish Site.launch`.
 A zip file named `hawk-updatesite-YYYYMMDD.zip` will be generated in the same directory.

 After all these steps, you should have a working version of Hawk with all optional dependencies and no errors.